 The main reason I feel why they were happier and healthier was because they led a simple life where there was no internet.
-If they want out for a walk, it meant they were walking.
+If they went out for a walk, it meant they were walking.
 How many times do you check your mails and WhatsApp while walking with your friend or partner?
 We cannot live without instant messaging and emails.

 Healthy Food Habits

 That generation ate real food; food free from preservatives, artificial sweeteners and genetically modified food.
 These foods did not exist in those times and they ate what was seasonal and available in the area they lived in.

 They Did Not Diet

-I don’t know about yours but my grand mom has never owned any gym wear and does not even know what Pilates and Zumba are.They were active doing their daily jobs as they had to look after the house and did not have a fleet of maids and servants doing their daily chores.
-Our grandparents did not sit on a desk all day looking at a screen.
-They had no televisions and entertainment meant to go meet people.
+I don’t know about yours but my grandmom has never owned any gym wear and does not even know what Pilates and Zumba are.They were active in doing their daily jobs.
+They had to look after the house and did not have a fleet of maids and servants doing their daily chores.
+They did not sit on a desk all day looking at a screen.
+They had no televisions and Netflix and Amazon Prime, and entertainment meant to go meet people.

-Trust me, they did not have the social media then but they were far more social than us.
-They were more connected with people around them than we are.
+Trust me, they did not have social media then but they were far more social than us.
+They were more connected with the people around them than we are.
 This gave them more chances for laughter, fun and happiness making them happier and healthier.

 Options were less in those times and so were expectations from life.
 Small things could give them happiness.
 They lived a tougher life than all of us can even imagine but they knew how to appreciate the simple pleasures of life and be positive and move on.

 Our grandparents lived in a healthier environment which had less pollution.
 They led a more disciplined life.
 They ate on time and slept on time.
 Their immunity was better as they inhaled fresh air.
-They had less distractions and they focused on work and family.
+They had fewer distractions and they focused on work and family.

 Times were different and so was life.
 I am not saying that we can live a simple life like theirs but all I am saying we can try and simplify things around us.
 All we need to do is sometimes slow down and enjoy the small joys life has to offer us.
-It is all about the choices we make!!!As Marjorie Pay Hinckley said,
+2020 has proved this and you will all agree this is true.
+Ultimately, it is all about the choices we make!!!As Marjorie Pay Hinckley said,